Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Abstract

 \section{Abstract}

-We present a novel treatment of set theory in a four-valued {\it paracomplete} and {\it paraconsistent} logic, i.e., a logic in which propositions can be neither true nor false, and can be both true and false.
-By prioritising a system with an ontology of non-classical sets that is easy to understand and apply in practice, our approach overcomes many of the obstacles encountered in previous attempts at such a formalization.
+We present a novel treatment of set theory in a four-valued {\it paraconsistent} and {\it paracomplete} logic, i.e., a logic in which propositions can be both true and false, and neither true nor false.
+Our approach is a significant departure from previous research in paraconsistent set theory, which has almost exclusively been motivated by a desire to avoid Russell's paradox and fulfil naive comprehension.
+Instead, we prioritise setting up a system with a clear ontology of non-classical sets, which can be used to reason informally about incomplete and inconsistent phenomena, and is sufficiently similar to $\ZFC$ to enable the development of interesting mathematics.

-We propose an axiomatic system $\BZFC$, obtained by analysing the $\ZFC$-axioms and translating them to a four-valued setting in a careful manner.
+We propose an axiomatic system $\BZFC$, obtained by analysing the $\ZFC$-axioms and translating them to a four-valued setting in a careful manner, avoiding many of the obstacles encountered by other attempted formalizations.
 We introduce the {\it anti-classicality axiom} postulating the existence of non-classical sets, and prove a surprising results stating that the existence of a single non-classical set is sufficient to produce any other type of non-classical set.

+Our theory is naturally bi-interpretable with $\ZFC$, and provides a philosophically satisfying view in which non-classical sets can be seen as a natural extension of classical ones, in a similar way to the non-well-founded sets of Peter Aczel \cite{AFA}.

-We also look at bi-interpretability results between $\BZFC$ and classical $\ZFC$, and provide an application concerning Tarski semantics, showing that the classical definition of the satisfaction relation yields a logic precisely reflecting the non-classicality in the meta-theory.
+Finally, we provide an interesting application concerning Tarski semantics, showing that the classical definition of the satisfaction relation yields a logic precisely reflecting the non-classicality in the meta-theory.

 \s{MSC2020 Classification:} 03E70, 03B53, 03B60

 \s{Keywords:} Non-classical set theory; paraconsistent set theory; paraconsistent logic; paraconsistent and paracomplete set theory